How to Choose the Best Baby Formula Series – Baby formula protein type – Hydro-what?

 - Hydrolysis chops up large proteins into smaller, more easily digestible pieces.

-- Partially hydrolyzed protein may help prevent atopic disease, food allergy, and type 1 diabetes in babies who are at risk for these diseases.
+- Partially hydrolyzed protein may help treat atopic disease and prevent type 1 diabetes in babies who are at risk for these diseases.

 - Look for the words “partially hydrolyzed” before the protein on the list of ingredients!